-No matter what you lead, you will have bad days and stressful times.
-If you build resilience, you’ll be able to handle these better and stay in your role for longer, helping you to improve your career and gain credibility.
+No matter who you lead, you will have bad days and stressful times.
+If you build resilience, you’ll be able to handle these times better and stay in your role for longer, helping you to improve your career and gain credibility.

-Now we know what resilience is about, let’s look at some ways we can build resilience as leaders and managers.
+Now that we know more about what resilience is, let’s look at some ways we can build resilience as leaders and managers.